craftercms/cli/README.md

 `crafter-cli sync-from -e local -s editorial -n origin`

-Also, you are able to publish an item to live or staging (must enable staging first):
+Also, you are able to publish an item to live or staging (staging must be enabled first before using that target):

 `crafter-cli publish-content -e local -s editorial --publishingTarget live --items "/site/website/index.xml"`